Joecstarr/thesis/sections/tabulation/arborescent/RLI_trees/RLI_trees.md

 The CWPTT are sufficient for distinguishing any two arborescent tangles via moves on their trees.
-Unfortunately, the equivalence class of CWPTT is still too large for computational enumeration to be feasible, the time required for pairwise comparisons grows badly exponentially.
+Unfortunately, the equivalence class of CWPTT is still too large for computational enumeration to be feasible.
+The time required for pairwise comparisons grows badly exponentially.
 Luckily, from the class of CWPTT for an arborescent tangle, we can select a unique preferred form that allows for efficient direct enumeration by computer.
 To achieve this we will define two